sowmya1283/hangman_python/README.md

 * Introduce different categories.
 (Currently only flower names/words are guessed.)
 * Option to randlomly quitting the game in between.
 * An hint system to get a user about the word
+* After exiting the game user should be presented again with Menu option if wants to check the instructions and then play again.
 ​
 ## **Testing Phase**
 ​